inmyth/bot-plan/README.md

     - any data will be stored locally on Sqlite.
     - has graceful restart.
 Right now the bot uses systemd to capture kill signal and restart it.
     - interface - core integration
+    - support charts, possibly TradingView
 - User Interface
     - Minimalist no bulshit interface
     - UI will only manipulate a json file which is read by the bot during runtime.
 The bot will be able to run without UI.
 - Expansion to other exchanges
-    - in order : Huobi, OkEX, Binance
 - Profit calculation

 #### DB models